About InMenlo

 • InMenlo contributor Robb Most width=Robb Most has loved photography from youth.
 In high school he was photographer for the local Congressman, Pete McCloskey.
 Currently, he practices “volunteer photography” for non-profits.
 His goal is to show that beauty is all around us whether it be in nature or in people.
 At events, he seeks to tell the story of the event through photos.
 When not taking photos, he practices yoga and oversees his company, Mind Garden.

-• InMenlo contributor Bill RussInMenlo weather watcher Bill Russ has called Menlo Park home since 1952.
-He started measuring rainfall, using dual gauges in his backyard 14 years ago, because, he says, “It’s something old guys do.”
-When not occupied with the weather, Bill, with spouse Sally, applies his vigor to walks around Menlo and active participation at the New Community Church.
+• InMenlo contributor Bill RussInMenlo weather watcher Bill Russ, who passed away in March, 2024, called Menlo Park home since 1952.
+He started measuring rainfall, using dual gauges in his backyard because, he says, “It’s something old guys do.”
+When not occupied with the weather, Bill, with spouse Sally, applied his vigor to walks around Menlo and active participation at the New Community Church.
 He retired as InMenlo weather watcher as of September 30, 2020

 See Bill’s articles here on InMenlo.